growthboot/Repoteer/README.md

 * Fast
 * Local-only
 * Project-oriented
-* Focused on git awareness
+* Focused on project-level git awareness

 Repoteer is not:

-* A general Git manager
+* A repo-level Git UI (like lazygit)
 * A batch automation tool
-* A full TUI like lazygit
+* A full Git management interface

+Another way to look at it:
+lazygit → operate inside a repo
+Repoteer → decide which project / repo to even open

 ---